What Are The Grounds For Divorce?

 To get a divorce in England or Wales, you must prove to the Court that your marriage has irretrievably broken down.

-To prove that your marriage has broken down, the Petitioner needs to use one of the five grounds for divorce;
+There are many reasons for a divorce, but to prove that your marriage has broken down, the Petitioner needs to use one of the five grounds for divorce;

 - Unreasonable behaviour